 If you still have concerns about buttermilk, you should discuss those concerns with your professional health advisers.
-However, if you want help to prepare for that discussion, please see the feedback section below.
+However, if you want help to prepare for that discussion, please see the comments section below.

-Leave Buttermilk and Uric Acid to browse the Gout and Uric Acid Blog.
+Leave Buttermilk and Gout to browse the Milk for Gout section.
 Or return to your GoutPal Plan for Gout Dieters.

 - Choose the most relevant result.